 Tonight I was not ready to receive somebody else coming to see my show.
 Anything worth doing is worth doing poorly.

-In fact, I had lots of video ideas I could do that are great to do by myself.
+In fact, I had lots of video ideas I could do that were great to do by myself.
 I wanted to talk about the last 7-12 AA Steps.
 When nobody’s here, I can just talk about whatever I want to just like in my home office.

 When people are here, there’s listening for me to do and focusing exactly what I’m saying on who’s here.

 The key is to be willing to do things poorly and to just do something without expecting a whole bunch of applause or anything in return because you love it and then just keep doing that.
-Again, back to like a professional football player.
+Again, back to being like a professional football player.
 Anything worth doing is worth doing poorly.

 I imagine because I’m not a professional football player that professional football players just started out loving playing football for years and years and years.
-Maybe they started to imagine that someday they’d be professionals and will get paid.
+Maybe they started to imagine that someday they’d be professionals and would get paid.

 I am doing this today with the imagination that this helps you to execute on your own creative vision.
 If you can see with all that I’ve done online, I’m willing to show up to a room that’s empty to start filming my show then the goal is for you to think, “Well, what am I willing to do to show up to an empty room”?

 Maybe you want to play music or write books.
 Are you willing to write a book nobody reads?
-Are you willing to write 5 or 10 books nobody reads before you get a best-seller?
+Are you willing to write 5 or 10 books that nobody reads before you get a best-seller?

 There’s a story that I love but it’s tragic and it also helps.
 There was a man who wrote a book.
 He loved the book and he sent it out to publisher after publisher.
 He got rejected so many times that he gave up and ended his life in despair.
 Anything worth doing is worth doing poorly.